parsimonhi/animCJK/README.md

 Even if character shapes have the same look in both makemeahanzi and animCJK project, the svg files are completely different.
 The css is different.
 The svg structure is different.
 The "median" paths are different.
 However, for people who would to reimport characters that were modified or added from animCJK to makemeahanzi, two files are provided (graphicsJa.txt and graphicsZhHans.txt) that have the same format as the graphics.txt of the makemeahanzi project.

 Makemeahanzi itself makes an extensive use of the Arphic PL KaitiM GB and Arphic PL UKai fonts generously provided by Arphic Technology.
 See https://apps.ubuntu.com/cat/applications/precise/fonts-arphic-gkai00mp/ and https://apps.ubuntu.com/cat/applications/fonts-arphic-ukai/ for more details about these fonts.

+## Licences

+See https://github.com/parsimonhi/animCJK/blob/master/licenses/COPYING.txt for more details about licences.